 \subsection{Evaluation Metrics}

-We assessed the performance of our defense mechanism using two metrics: backdoor confidence (\textit{confidence}) and global model test accuracy (\textit{accuracy}).
-The confidence indicates the likelihood of misclassification, with values ranging from 0 to 1 (lower values indicating better defense performance).
-Accuracy measures the overall test accuracy of the global model when various defense methods are applied when attacks exist, with values ranging from 0 to 100 (higher values indicating better performance).
-We reported both metrics in the presence of backdoor attacks while focusing solely on accuracy for untargeted attacks---as the attacker's goal is to deteriorate the overall accuracy.
+We evaluated our defense mechanism using two metrics: backdoor confidence (\textit{confidence}) and global model test accuracy (\textit{accuracy}).
+The confidence metric measures misclassification likelihood, ranging from 0 to 1 (lower values are better).
+Accuracy reflects the global model's overall test performance under defense methods during attacks, ranging from 0 to 100 (higher values are better).
+Both metrics were reported under backdoor attacks, with a focus on accuracy for untargeted attacks, as the attacker's goal is to reduce overall accuracy.